Disney Cruise Line Frequently Asked Questions – General Cruise Information

 Any time of year is perfect for a cruise, and each season has its pros and cons.

 If price is your main concern, January, September, October, November and the first weeks in December offer good pricing.
-Be aware that hurricane season is June 1 – November 1, which the most activity in the fall.
-Hurricanes rarely causes any major interruption to your cruise.
-Should one come up during your sailing, Disney Cruise Line will alter plans as needed.
-Also cruise dates near any major holiday or when children are generally out of school are more expensive.
+Be aware that hurricane season is June 1 – November 1, which the most activity happens in the fall.
+Hurricanes rarely cause any major interruption to your cruise.
+Should one come up during your sailing, Disney Cruise Line will alter plans, as needed.

 We suggest you contact The Magic for Less Travel at www.themagicforless.com to assist with your booking.
 The Magic For Less Travel will provide excellent customer service.
 Disney has named them an Authorized Disney Planner.
 They can help with all your cruising questions, booking, planning and more.